 Currently, a trial is underway at the university hospital Leicester NHS Trust.
 Here, the doctors who perform surgery are often divided into two sites.

-The presence of hospital robots could, even in the opinion of Dr. Steve Jackson, help doctors to follow different cases from the same location.
+The presence of hospital robots could, even in the opinion of Dr. Steve Jackson, help doctors to follow the different cases from the same location.
 Not having to constantly move to follow the patients post-operative, they are more attentive and more ready to intervene.